anandtripathi5/google-chat-handler/README.md

 # set default level of the logger
 logger.setLevel(logging.DEBUG)

-# Create handler for google chat handler
+# Create google_chat_handler for google chat google_chat_handler
 handler = GoogleChatHandler(webhook_url="https://chat.googleapis.com/v1/spaces/XXXXXXXXX")
-# Set level of the Google chat handler for which loglevel we have to send logs to google
+# Set level of the Google chat google_chat_handler for which loglevel we have to send logs to google
 handler.setLevel(logging.ERROR)
-# Add the handler to the logger
+# Add the google_chat_handler to the logger
 logger.addHandler(handler)

 logger.info("normal logger info")